-We administer payer authorized respite care (a form of non-medical personal care) and related services primarily to patients with intellectual and developmental disabilities or special needs.
-In the non-clinical business, the family primarily recruits and supervises the care provider.
+We administer payer authorized unskilled respite care (a form of non-medical personal care) and related services primarily to patients with intellectual and developmental disabilities or special needs.
+In the unskilled business, the family primarily recruits and supervises the care provider.
 We oversee the administration of payroll taxes, provide cardiopulmonary resuscitation training and/or first aid certification and U.S. Department of Justice clearance for the care provider.
-Our non-clinical business has had highly stable reimbursement historically allowing for durable, profitable growth.
-While our non-medical caregivers generally earn at or above the minimum wage, this has not historically been a source of risk to our margins, as our non-clinical reimbursement rates generally have mechanisms to adjust commensurate with state and local changes in applicable minimum wages.
+Our unskilled business has had highly stable reimbursement historically allowing for durable, profitable growth.
+While our unskilled caregivers generally earn at or near the minimum wage, this has not historically been a source of risk to our margins, as our unskilled reimbursement rates generally have mechanisms to adjust commensurate with local changes in minimum wage.